StevenChiu2018/CSE510-DBMS/README.md

 ## Class 1 - Columnarfile

-In Columnar storage, data is organized and stored by columns.
+In columnar storage, data is organized and stored by columns.
 This approach is particular good for analytical query processing.

 ### Some Benefits
 1. Efficient data analytics
 2. Reduced I/O
 3. Improved data compression
 4. Better cache utilization